 The only time you need to consider using a comma is when the first clause includes a negative verb.

-Many style guides, including the CMOS, recommend adding a comma that is supposed to help clarify the implied meaning.
+Many style guides, including the CMOS, recommend adding a comma that is supposed to help clarify the implied meaning, but this is not always the result.

-In this sentence above, the comma indicates the particular reason was that the sofa was green and not because of the price or size.
+In the sentence above, the comma indicates that the particular reason for not buying the sofa was that it was green, not because of the price or size.

-But even with this punctuation, a sentence like this can still be unclear for a reader.
+But even with correct punctuation, a sentence like this can still be unclear for a reader.
+It could mean that it was bought because it was cheap, even though it was green.

 Here are some examples to help you recognize the problems that can occur.